yuvabharathib/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 STM 32 CUBE IDE , STM32 NUCLEO BOARD, CONNECTING CABLE, SERIAL PORT UTILITY
  ## Theory

-Potentiometer and ADC.
-Image by author.
-Analog-to-Digital Converter: the basics
-If you have a microphone the audio it picks up is analog.
-As explained before, you can use an ADC to move from real-world analog to software-friendly digital signals.

 ADCs are characterized by:

 Resolution [bit]: the number of bits to represent a digital signal.